NoneShen/Poly-document/new_chain/side_chain/contracts.md

 - This method fetches and processes cross chain transactions, finds the merkle root of a transaction based on the block height (in the block header), verifies the legitimacy of transaction using the transaction parameters.
 - After verifying Poly chain block header and proof, we still need to check if the parameters `toContract` and `toMerkleValue.makeTxParam.method` have been pre listed in whitelists.
 - Then it will invoke the business logic contract deployed on the target chain.
 Invoking will be processed through the internal method `_executeCrossChainTx()`:
-  - This method is meant to invoke the targeting contract, and trigger executation of cross chain tx on target chain.
-Firstly, we need to ensure the targeting contract gonna be invoked is indeed a contract rather than a normal account address.
+  - This method is meant to invoke the target contract, and trigger executation of cross chain tx on target chain.
+Firstly, we need to ensure the target contract gonna be invoked is indeed a contract rather than a normal account address.
   - Then we construct a method call on target business logic contract: first we need to `encodePacked` the `_method` and the format of input data `"(bytes,bytes,uint64)"`.
   - Then it would `keccak256` the encoded string, use `bytes4` to take the first four bytes of the call data for a function call specifies the function to be called.
 Parameter `_method`  is from the `toMerkleValue` , which is parsed from `proof`.
 And the input parameters format is restricted as (bytes `_args`, bytes `_fromContractAddr`, uint64 `_fromChainId`).
 These two parts are encodePacked as a method call.
   - After calling the method, we need to check the return value.
 Only if the return value is true, will the whole cross chain transaction be executed successfully.